-Fair Value Measurements- (Restated)
+Fair Value Measurements

 Fair value measurement requirements are embodied in certain accounting standards applied in the preparation of our financial statements.
-Significant fair value measurements include our common stock, warrant financing arrangements and certain share-based payment arrangements.
-See Note 5 - Convertible Debentures (Restated) for disclosures about convertible debt and Note 8 - Common Stock and Warrant Offerings for disclosures related to our common stock and warrant financing arrangements .
+Significant fair value measurements include our common stock and warrant financing arrangements and certain share-based payment arrangements.
+See Note 7 - Common Stock and Warrant Offerings for disclosures related to our common stock and warrant financing arrangements.
 The fair value hierarchy is defined below: